Automatically generate a form from an object in Blazor

 • Gérald Barré

-Blazor provides building blocks for creating forms.
-It includes editor components, model validation, and model binding.
-When you want to create a form, you need to create an object to store the form data and create the razor component with labels and editors for each property.
-This is tedious when you want to quickly create a basic form.
+Blazor provides building blocks for creating forms, including editor components, model validation, and model binding.
+When creating a form, you need to define an object to store the form data and build a Razor component with labels and editors for each property.
+This becomes tedious when you just need a simple form quickly.

-To speed up this process, I've created a generic form component.
-This component automatically creates a form from an object.
-So, when you need a basic form, it works out of the box.
+To speed up this process, I created a generic form component that automatically builds a form from an object.
+For basic forms, it works out of the box.

 csproj (MSBuild project file)